DarkBenky/ReadWriteBytes/README.md

 ## TODO

 - [ ] Add UI to each render mode
-  - [X] Initialize Buffer
+  - [X] Initialize Buffers
   - [ ] render ui in separate buffer as overlay
+    - [ ] render mode into UI buffer
+    - [X] Modify text and graph rendering functions to accept optional render buffer parameter (defaults to screen color buffer if not specified)
 - [ ] Fix wire frame ghosting ![img](wireFrame.png)
 - [ ] render all in open gl remove memory sharing with go code
 - [ ] Fix C reading and writing of BVH / open CL code